 There are many places in the USA for a warm and tropical Christmas getaway, and the one that should be at the top of everyone’s list is Key West, Florida.

-There might be a stereotypical evergreen Christmas tree here and there, but beautifully decorated palm trees and colorfully lit historic homes are the norm.
+There might be a stereotypical evergreen Christmas tree here and there, but beautifully decorated palm trees and colorfully lit historic homes are the norms.
 Everywhere there is Christmas spirit – in the cafes and bars, restaurants, and along every street.

 Getting to Key West is easy as many air carriers now service the Key West Airport.
 From Miami or Fort Lauderdale and it’s just a 40-minute hop to the island.
 If time isn’t a problem, rent a car and head down Highway 1 through the Florida Keys.

-Take a champagne sunset cruise and enjoy sunset at Mallory Square, then catch the Old Town Trolley Tour or the Conch Train to view the twinkling lights in Old Town.
+Take a champagne sunset cruise and enjoy the sunset at Mallory Square, then catch the Old Town Trolley Tour or the Conch Train to view the twinkling lights in Old Town.
 Onboard, cookies and cider are served as the guided tour makes its way past imaginative Christmas displays and holiday revelers.

 Nearly all of the hotels and Airbnbs will be brightly decorated, but be sure to book accommodations well in advance as Key West is very popular for celebrating Christmas and New Year.

 If you have any questions feel free to leave a comment below or send me an email, I always love helping you out!
 Do you know some other great Christmas trip ideas in the USA that I should include in this list?
 Let me know in the comments!